basehc/IPEV/README.md

 └── example.fasta      #example virus sequences
 ```

-1. You can use (please create new environment to avoid unnecessary trouble by using `conda create -n env_name python=3.6; source activate my_env_name; or python3 -m venv /path/to/new/virtual/environment source /path/to/new/virtual/environment//bin/activate `).
+1.Download the program `git clone https://github.com/basehc/IPEV.git`
-2. Configure the operating environment `python -m pip install -r requirements.txt`
+2. You can use (please create new environment to avoid unnecessary trouble by using `conda create -n env_name python=3.6; source activate my_env_name; or python3 -m venv /path/to/new/virtual/environment source /path/to/new/virtual/environment//bin/activate `).
-3. Download the program `git clone https://github.com/basehc/IPEV.git`
+3. Configure the operating environment `python -m pip install -r requirements.txt`